vonderklaas/qr-generator/README.md

 ### QR Generator

-This *Python* QR code generator uses the qrcode library to create a QR image based on a given URL.
-The generated image is named after the URL's domain.
+This *Python* command-line QR code generator uses the qrcode library to create a QR image based on a given URL.
+The generated image is named after the URL's domain name.

 ### Usage